RausellLab/CNVxplorer/README.md

 # comment the same two lines above in global.R so the app doesn't need
 # to load the data every session but only once.

+# Make sure you have all the packages installed
 R -e 'shiny:runApp()'
 ```